cockroachdb/docs/v21.2/performance-best-practices-overview.md

 - Minimize the network distance between the replicas of a range, possibly using zone configs and partitioning.
 - Use the fastest storage devices available.
 - If the contending transactions operate on different keys within the same range, add more CPU power (more cores) per node.
-Note however that this is less likely to provide an improvement if the transactions all operate on the same key.
+However, if the transactions all operate on the same key, this may not provide an improvement .